Doctoral Researcher (f/m/d) - Graduate Training Program “RNA & Infection”

 - Highly self-motivated, enthusiastic and high potential to work independently

-- state-of-the-art infrastructure and cutting-edge technologies to promote scientific progress and interdisciplinary collaboration.
+- state-of-the-art infrastructure and cutting-edge technologies, interdisciplinary collaborations

-- a family-friendly atmosphere with flexible working hours and part-time models, a parent-child room and regular social activities to ensure a good work-life balance
+- a family-friendly atmosphere with flexible working hours, a parent-child room and regular social activities

 The position is suitable for part-time employment.